 Over the past several years, the robotics sector has made a tremendous impact on the world’s tech industry.
 For instance, Silicon Valley-based autonomous vehicle companies like Waymo have followed in the footsteps of self-driving giant Tesla to put robotics on the roads, thus redefining the future of transportation.
 But that’s not the only thing robots are being used for these days.
 In fact, robotics are now being used to facilitate online grocery shopping, rescue people caught in life-threatening situations and even beat our present global pandemic.

 There’s no question that robots have the potential to change our world, and in many tech capitals such as San Francisco, this push towards a robotic future can be felt keenly within the local tech scene.
 Much like its northern tech neighbors, Houston has witnessed the rise of robotics on a large scale.
 As a city at the heart of the world’s oil and gas industry, Houston is naturally home to several robotics companies dedicated to transforming subsea operations in particular.
 The city’s assortment of automation experts have developed robots for a broad range of purposes, from seabed mapping to retail logistics.
-Here’s a look at eight Houston robotics companies proving the potential of an automation-dominated tech industry.
+Here’s a look at nine Houston robotics companies proving the potential of an automation-dominated tech industry.

 Houston Robotics Companies to Know